 The staff we spoke with described a transparent culture which encouraged candour, openness and honesty.
-Staff said that they felt comfortable about raising concerns with the principal dentist.
+Staff said that they felt comfortable about raising concerns with the practice manager or the principal dentists.
 They felt they were listened to and responded to when any concerns were raised.